 Why nano-emulsify cannabis extracts?

-As shown in the figures below, translucent nanoemulsions produced from cannabis and/or other bioactive extracts by BHUT-based ultrasonic processing in combination with NanoStabilizer® have extremely small median droplet sizes, in the range of 10 - 30 nm.
+As shown in the figures below, translucent nanoemulsions produced from cannabis and/or other bioactive extracts by BHUT-based ultrasonic processing in combination with NanoStabilizer®-LT have extremely small median droplet sizes, in the range of 10 - 30 nm.

 Having droplets that small affords a number of important advantages, including: